 You start with a piece of ribbon 6" long.
 Then I fold the bottom 2" of the ribbon up and stitch the sides with beads, and fold the top third down as the flap, and stitch beads all the way around.
 Then I add beaded fringe and charms, and then the beaded strap.
 The amulet bags themselves are probably only about 1" to 2" long when done, and range from 9" - 12" long with the straps and fringe.

 The graduated fringe takes the longest time, because you have to make sure to accurately count each row of beads and plan out the "V" pattern.
-This one I tried doing loop fringe which twists back on itself, instead of straight strands.

 Because I'm so afraid of rejection, I haven't gone out to peddle my wares to see if anyone wants to buy them or show them on consignment at a store.
 So my friends usually end up receiving packages of crafts and/or jewelry that I've made simply because I don't have room for all the stuff I create.